dingemanwiertz/bootcamp/README.md

 The file "WDI_Data.dta" is the dataset used in the course and the file "Bootcamp Days 1 and 2.do" is a do-file containing all code used during the workshop as well as example code for the student tasks.

-This course was co-taught with Burak Sonmez.
-In case you have any questions, please contact me at d.wiertz@ucl.ac.uk.
+This workshop was co-taught with Burak Sonmez.
+If you have any questions, please contact me at d.wiertz@ucl.ac.uk.